inno-devops-labs/S24-core-course-labs/app_python/README.md

 [![image.png](https://i.postimg.cc/L8PH8g59/image.png)](https://postimg.cc/21zpH6nM)

+I initialised/reset the visit count everytime there is a startup event fired and I listened via `@app.on_event("startup")`

 ## CI
 A CI workflow is contained in the `.github/workflows/ci_python.yaml` file.
 This workflow lints and tests the application, checks code vulnerability using SNYK, and builds and pushes docker image.
 Workflow is triggered only if the there is a change in the `app_python` directory or the workflow file itself.